nearform/helm-OPA-policy-testing-templates/README.md

 - `mars`: Helm chart
 - `policies`: OPA policies

+The idea is that you copy the policies folder into your repository and customise as appropriate.
+There are three categories of policies: `deny`, `violation`, and `warn`.
+Some policies have been commented out as they would not be appropriate in some cases.

 Conftest uses the Rego language from [Open Policy Agent](https://www.openpolicyagent.org/) for writing the assertions.
 You can read more about Rego in [How do I write policies](https://www.openpolicyagent.org/docs/latest/policy-language/) in the Open Policy Agent documentation.

 ## Usage